Kiama is a lovely beachside town full of attractions that is located 80 miles south of Sydney.

 Illawarra Fly Tree Top Adventures

 Their 1.5km treetop walk goes through the canopy of trees and then you can take the zipline, which also happens to be Australia’s highest zipline!
 Definitely a fun day out!

-Jervis Bay is an hour further south of Kiama and is home to Hyams Beach – which supposedly has the whitest sand in the world!
-The whole area is surrounded by beautiful beaches and it feels very tropical here!
+Jervis Bay is an hour further south of Kiama and is home to the White Sands Walk and Hyams Beach – which supposedly has the whitest sand in the world!
+There are so many beautiful beaches in Jervis Bay and it feels very tropical here!

 A visit to Jervis Bay is high on many people’s NSW bucket list, so often they will stop off in Kiama en route to Jervis Bay.

 Like this post on Kiama attractions?
 Pin it!

 Catrina is a Travel Writer, SEO Specialist and ex-Flight Attendant based in Sydney, Australia.
 She has visited 85 countries and lived in several – including Italy, Australia, United Arab Emirates and England.
 Her work has been featured in a variety of popular travel publications including Fodors, Escape, Australian Traveller and Bear Grylls, as well as several international aviation and travel companies.
 The majority of her work however features on her own website – 24hourslayover.com where she has written over 500 travel articles!